 Several historic period resources may survive within the proposed St. Nicholas impact area.
-While the construction of the park did include some degree of blasting and filling, the fact that it was designed in the generally "low-impact" Picturesque style (see Chapter 3) suggests that some of these resources, or portions of these resources, may survive within this part of the project area.
+While the construction of the park did include some degree of blasting and filling, the fact that it was designed in the generally "low-impact" Picturesque style (see above) suggests that some of these resources, or portions of these resources, may survive within this part of the project area.

-The utilization of the Harlem Heights as a base of operations area during the Revolutionary War and, moreover, the engagement of the Battle of Harlem Heights between 130th and 155th Streets, suggests the possibility of the presence of military cultural material and features within the relocation site.
-Resources associated with this period may include portable personal effects such as buttons, buckles, pipes, and bottle glass; ammunition; and, hearth features related to temporary camps.
+The use of Harlem Heights as a base of operations area during the Revolutionary War and, moreover, the engagement of the Battle of Harlem Heights between 130th and 155th streets, suggests the possibility of the presence of military cultural material and features within the relocation site.
+Resources associated with this period may include portable personal effects such as buttons, buckles, pipes, and bottle glass; ammunition; and hearth features related to temporary camps.

-Another potential resource is the remains of Alexander Hamilton's mill house, ca. 1800-1802, as suggested by the 1874 Viele map of Manhattan (Figure 4-8; see Chapter 3).
+Another potential resource is the remains of Alexander Hamilton's mill house, ca. 1800-1802, as suggested by the 1874 Viele map of Manhattan (Figure 5-19).
 While the first cartographic evidence of the Grange on the 1811 Commissioners Plan provides an anticipatory view of the landscape after the construction of the gridiron, the Viele map depicts the original watercourses and made land on the island.
-Based on this map, Hamilton would have had access to several different small streams and rivers across his property, including a small stream in what is now the northwestern portion of St. Nicholas Park.
-Hamilton may have utilized this stream for his mill house, and portions of the mill including foundation remains, may survive in the proposed relocation site for the Grange.
+Based on this map, Hamilton would have had access to several different small streams and